 Qt was part of Nokia’s effort to fend off Apple, which introduced the iPhone in 2007 and used the popularity of apps -- programs such as games written for specific devices -- to gain sales from the then-dominant smartphone maker.
 Nokia’s market value has plunged about 90 percent since the iPhone’s debut as Apple surpassed it in smartphone sales.

-After the iPhone and Android took over the market from Espoo, Finland-based Nokia, Elop adopted Microsoft (MSFT)’s operating system to refreshen the company’s lineup and differentiate from the competition.
+After the iPhone and Android took over the market from Espoo, Finland-based Nokia, Elop adopted Microsoft (MSFT:US)’s operating system to refreshen the company’s lineup and differentiate from the competition.
 Windows Phone has so far failed to challenge the iPhone and Android, accounting for 3.5 percent of purchases last quarter compared with 85 percent for the two market leaders combined, according to research firm IDC.

 Nokia plans to announce its new line of smartphones using the Windows Phone 8 operating system as early as next month and offer them for sale before the year-end holiday shopping season, a person with knowledge of the matter said this month.